Hypertrophic cardiomyopathy and heart transplantation for patients with multiple surgeries

 In Stephanie’s case, the symptoms gradually increased over time, and she thought it was due to being overweight, “but by then I wasn’t plump, I was pretty skinny.
 I started exercising and then everything got worse because while training I had a faint and a seizure, ”she recounts.

 They took her to the hospital, admitted for emergencies but within the medical check-ups nothing was discovered.
-“I remember that the doctor who was in the emergency room told me that what I had was a panic attack, that I was too young to have anything, and that I had to take things easy,” she explained about her first diagnosis.
+“I remember that the doctor who was in the emergency room told me that what I had was a panic attack, that I was too young to have anything, and that I had to take things easy,” she explained regarding her first diagnosis.

 the correct diagnosis

 Hypertrophic cardiomyopathy usually runs in families.
 People with a parent with the condition have a 50% chance of having the gene mutation for the disease.
-Therefore, it is important that parents, children, or siblings of a patient with the condition consult their health care providers about testing for hypertrophic cardiomyopathy.
+Therefore, it is important that parents, children, or siblings of a patient with the condition consult their health care providers regarding testing for hypertrophic cardiomyopathy.

 Hernández comments how the correct diagnosis was reached during a medical check-up: “they told me to crouch down, I did it five times and I fainted doing that”.

-They left her hospitalized and continued the exams because the doctor still did not know what she could have, he sent her to Dr. Enrique Carrión Vargas, a pediatric cardiologist, dedicated to congenital diseases and “when I was 27 years old, he was the one who found my cardiomyopathy hypertrophic and that’s where my process began”.
+They left her hospitalized and continued the exams because the doctor still did not know what she might have, he sent her to Dr. Enrique Carrión Vargas, a pediatric cardiologist, dedicated to congenital diseases and “when I was 27 years old, he was the one who found my cardiomyopathy hypertrophic and that’s where my process began”.

 Stephanie’s process: interventions and check-ups

-In the first operation, they made a cut in the left side of the heart so that it could pump blood to the body.
+In the first operation, they made a cut in the left side of the heart so that it might pump blood to the body.
 In the second operation they did the same thing on the opposite side due to the consecutive fainting spells he was having: “when they did a transesophageal echocardiogram, they discovered that the pulmonary vein was being obstructed.”

 He remained in intensive care for five days, and four months with his lower extremities swollen: “I thought I was going to come out quickly like the first time I came out well, I recovered quickly, and the same day I came out of the operation I told my couple to take me to San Patricio for a walk… For the second time I didn’t see the light to recover, but I did it”, he recounts.

-Despite his optimism, the treating doctor told him that he had already had two surgeries and the risks were increased by a third, so the transplant was now the ideal option: “what you need is a new heart so that you can have a quality of life like any other person”, Hernández explained about the words that his doctor told him at that moment.
+Despite his optimism, the treating doctor told him that he had already had two surgeries and the risks were increased by a third, so the transplant was now the ideal option: “what you need is a new heart so that you can have a quality of life like any other person”, Hernández explained regarding the words that his doctor told him at that moment.

 Your current health and heart